Skip to main content

 “These tanks have supported the Swan Reach township for almost 50 years and replacing them is essential to maintaining a reliable and high-quality water supply,” Peter said.

-“Water stored in the tanks is sourced from the River Murray and then treated at the local treatment plant, which produce approximately 8-million litres of water per day, before being supplied through a series of pipelines to our customers.
+“Before being stored in the tanks, water is sourced from the River Murray and is pumped to the local treatment plant, which produces around 200,000 litres of water per day.
+It’s then transferred to the tanks and supplied through a series of pipelines to our customers.

 “The new tanks will provide more modern and durable assets for the Swan Reach township, strengthening the resilience of the water network and ensuring the delivery of safe, clean drinking water for decades to come.

-“By building the new facility near the existing water tanks we’re ensuring our customers will have uninterrupted water supply during construction.
+“As with any infrastructure project, there may be some short interruptions to water supply, but we will keep the community informed ahead of when that happens.
+Building the new facility near the existing water tanks will help to reduce water outage times.
 This will also ensure we maintain access to the existing water treatment plant and the safety of our people.”

 Crews have completed the concrete pours for the tank bases.
 Above-ground steel works for the tanks, along with the elevated steel structures that will support them, commenced this week.